cerner/terra-core/packages/terra-list/docs/ListSection.md

 # List Section

-The list section component provides the ability to display section headers and collapse a section within a logical group.
+The list section component creates a section header and layouts it out with the passed child list items.
+The section provides the ability to display and collapse a section within a logical group.
 The list section will render as a flat list.

 ## Usage